-The request of the Governor-Comptroller of the Province of Neuquén was due to a meeting that the priest organized "(...) with some 300 workers (...)" of Y.P.F.
-(State Petroleum Company) – on August 25, 1956 at 5:30 p.m. in the cinema of the city of Cutral Có- an act that was considered by the Federal Auditor as contrary to the policy of "de-initiation" of the Military Government.
+The request of the Governor-Comptroller of the province of Neuquén was due to a meeting that the priest had organized "with some 300 workers” of YPF (a state-owned petroleum company) at 5:30 p.m. on 25 August 1956 in the city’s cinema Cutral Có, an act that the Federal Auditor considered contrary to the military government’s policy of "de-initiation."

-In his defense, the priest explained to the Minister that this meeting was organized precisely due to the need to repair the mistakes made by the officials of the provisional government in Neuquén, who did not execute the policy of President Aramburu, since they had dismissed 23 workers " (...) without previous summary of the Company according to the regulations of YPF(...)."
+In his defense, the priest explained to the minister that he had called the meeting precisely due to the need to repair the mistakes made by the officials of Neuquén’s provisional government, who had not executed the policy of President Aramburu as they had dismissed twenty-three workers "without previous summary of the company according to the regulations of YPF."

-In response to the request of the Governor-Comptroller of the Province of Neuquén, the priest also sent a letter to the Secretary of Religion Affairs of the Military Government, Dr. Ricardo Lanusse, on September 29, 1956, where he explained what happened, informing that he needed to intercede due to the difference between the policies of the Military Government and their execution by the authorities in Neuquén, a difference that had caused "(...) the suffering of 23 families of Plaza Huincul (...)".
+In response to a request by the Governor-Comptroller of the province of Neuquén, the priest also sent a letter to the Secretary of Religious Affairs of the military government, Dr. Ricardo Lanusse, on 29 September 1956, in which he explained what had happened, stating that he needed to intercede due to the difference between the policies of the military government and their execution by the authorities in Neuquén, a difference that had caused "the suffering of twenty-three families of Plaza Huincul."

-According to the priest, his intention was to reassure the population because the local authorities acted against the positions of the dictatorship of the "Liberation Revolution", mainly, because they did not comply with the
+The priest claimed that his intention had been to reassure the population as these local authorities had acted against the positions of the dictatorship of the "Liberation Revolution" principally because they had not complied with the

 speech of the Hon.
-Mr. Provisional General Gen. Eugenio Aramburu to the Armed Forces, on July 6 (1956), when he stated that "after the investigations are completed, the Government considers that the opportunity has arrived to (...) lift the disqualifications for union elections in those that have not broken the law "(sic) (...).
+Mr. Provisional General Gen. Eugenio Aramburu to the Armed Forces, on 6 July [1956], when he stated that "after the investigations are completed, the Government considers that the opportunity has arrived to [...] lift the disqualifications for union elections in those that have not broken the law [sic].”

-Therefore, the priest pointed out to the Secretary of Religion Affairs of the Military Government that:
+The priest therefore pointed out to Lanusse that

-(...) you can easily take charge of the psychological effect produced by the layoffs (...) after the authoritative words of the President that (...) had put a drop of peace and tranquility in many homes on this earth.
+you can easily take charge of the psychological effect produced by the layoffs [...] after the authoritative words of the President that [...] had put a drop of peace and tranquility in many homes on this earth.

-This way of presenting the conflict, and especially the clarification of the priest of Plaza Huincul in which he explained that there were local particularities in Neuquén that the authorities imposed by the Military Government did not understand and/or did not consider in their work (such as the role of the state company YPF in the periphery of Neuquén), illustrates that despite sharing and expressing a common objective (the "des-Peronization" of the country), the local characteristics implied the need of adjusting policies, even against the decisions of authorities in the context of a dictatorship.
+This way of presenting the conflict and especially the priest’s clarification that there were local particularities in Neuquén that the authorities imposed by the military government did not understand and/or did not consider in their work (such as the role of the state-owned YPF in the periphery of Neuquén), illustrates that regardless of the country’s common objective ("de-Peronization"), local particularities suggested a need to adjust policies even if that meant opposing the decisions of authorities in the dictatorship.

-It is in this complex local context that the Military Government organized elections for a Constituent Convention, on July 28, 1957, opening the period in Argentinean history of elections with Peronism proscribed (1957-1973).
+It was in this complex local context that on 28 July 1957 the military government organized elections for the constituent convention, thereby opening the period in Argentinean history in which Peronism was banned from the elections (1957-1973).

-With these elections, the Military government sought to reform the National Constitution approved during the government of Perón in 1949.
-But in Patagonia these elections had another aim: to organize local Constituent Conventions in order to write, for the first time in Argentinean history, Provincial Constitutions in this region.
+With these elections, the military government sought to reform the national constitution approved by Perón’s government in 1949.
+In Patagonia, however, these elections had another aim: to organize local constituent conventions that would write, for the first time in Argentinean history, provincial constitutions for this region.

-Despite the promotion of the blank vote by Perón from exile in a context of repression of Peronism (which obtained the first place at the national level), in the elections for the local Constituent Convention of Neuquén, in Northern Patagonia, the UCRI party obtained the first position with 38.23% of the votes, a list presided by Ángel Edelman, son of immigrants of Jewish origin from a Jewish colony in Entre Ríos.
+Despite the option of a blank vote for Perón in exile (which won first place at the national level), during these elections for a local constituent convention in Neuquén the UCRI party came in first place, receiving 38.23% of the votes, a list presided by Ángel Edelman, son of immigrants of Jewish origin from a Jewish colony in Entre Ríos.